Carl J. Johnson

 Carl Jean Johnson (July 2, 1929 – December 29, 1988) was a public health physician who opposed nuclear testing.

 Birth and marriage

-Carl Johnson was born in Sims, Indiana on July 2, 1929, to Fredrick Chancy Johnson (1902 – c.
-1975) and Enabel Routh (1907-c.1945).
-He had the following siblings: George Johnson (1927 − c.
-1992); Derrold Johnson (born 1931); and Sarah E. Johnson (born 1939) who married David L. Mort (1937–2005).
+Carl Johnson was born in Sims, Indiana on July 2, 1929, to Fredrick Chancy Johnson and Enabel Routh.
+He had siblings George, Derrold and Sarah.
 He was raised in Grant County, Indiana.
 At age 12 he came down with tuberculosis, and though he overcame the sickness his growth was stunted.
 He began a strict weightlifting regimen and developed proper eating habits that allowed him to overcome his physical weakness.
 At least once in his later life, he would have to have cysts from the tuberculosis infection removed.
 Carl married Kathryn Van Deusen (1923–2005).
 Kathryn was the daughter of Emmett Peter Van Deusen I (1878–1965) and Margaret McKenzie Barton (1885–1963).

 US Army and education

 He entered service in the United States Army on July 3, 1946.
 As a corporal, he was stationed in Guam as a surveyor.
 It was largely an uneventful tour of duty, with the exception of while surveying the island's jungles he found a wrecked bomber from World War II that still had the pilot's remains inside.
 He was discharged from Army service on March 18, 1949.
 He later became an Army Reservist and attained the rank of colonel.
 He went to Michigan State University and the Ohio State University College of Medicine.
 He had a master's degree in public health from the University of California, Berkeley.